julianjumper/yadl/README.md

 ### Example <a name="example"></a>

-Let's examine the example above!
+Let's examine the example above! <br>
-Assuming there is the file `weather-data.json`, this file will use functions, loops and if-statements to analyze the data in the JSON.
+Assuming there is the file `weather-data.json` (you can also find it in `fancy-tests/weather-data.json`), this file will use functions, loops and if-statements to analyze the data in the JSON.
 This is of course only a small demonstration. <br>

 Functions, that are not specifically declared in this example are inbuilt functions.
 For all in-built functions (with description), [click here](https://github.com/julianjumper/yadl/blob/main/spec/stdlib/iterator%20methods.md). <br>
 Please keep in mind, that this project was created in a short period of time.
 This has not reach its full potential.
 The most important idea we had in mind, is to load the data chunk-wise so that not all data needs to be stored in memory.

+### Standard Library / In-built Functions <a name="stdlib"/>

+YADL comes with a lot of in-built functions - `map`, `filter` and `reduce` to name a few.
+All of them are described [here](https://github.com/julianjumper/yadl/blob/main/spec/stdlib/iterator%20methods.md).

 ### Anonymous functions <a name="anonymous"></a>